MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **ClientId**  Unique identifier for each flight.
+- **ClientId**  In the WU scenario, this will be the WU client ID that is passed to Setup.
+In Media setup, default value is Media360, but can be overwritten by the caller to a unique value.
-- **FlightId**  Unique GUID that identifies each instances of setuphost.exe.
+- **FlightId**  Unique identifier for each flight.
-- **InstanceId**  The update scenario in which the mitigation was executed.
+- **InstanceId**  Unique GUID that identifies each instances of setuphost.exe.
-- **MitigationScenario**  Correlation vector value generated from the latest USO scan.
+- **MitigationScenario**  The update scenario in which the mitigation was executed.
-- **RelatedCV**  Number of reparse points that are corrupted but we failed to fix them.
+- **RelatedCV**  Correlation vector value generated from the latest USO scan.
-- **ReparsePointsFailed**  Number of reparse points that were corrupted and were fixed by this mitigation.
+- **ReparsePointsFailed**  Number of reparse points that are corrupted but we failed to fix them.
-- **ReparsePointsFixed**  Number of reparse points that are not corrupted and no action is required.
+- **ReparsePointsFixed**  Number of reparse points that were corrupted and were fixed by this mitigation.
-- **ReparsePointsSkipped**  HResult of this operation.
+- **ReparsePointsSkipped**  Number of reparse points that are not corrupted and no action is required.
-- **Result**  ID indicating the mitigation scenario.
+- **Result**  HResult of this operation.
-- **ScenarioId**  Indicates whether the scenario was supported.
+- **ScenarioId**  ID indicating the mitigation scenario.
-- **ScenarioSupported**  Unique value for each update attempt.
+- **ScenarioSupported**  Indicates whether the scenario was supported.
-- **SessionId**  Unique ID for each Update.
+- **SessionId**  Unique value for each update attempt.
-- **UpdateId**  Unique ID for the Windows Update client.
+- **UpdateId**  Unique ID for each Update.
 - **WuId**  Unique ID for the Windows Update client.